Mustafamutar/WLSP/README.md

 the code have a lots of errors i hope that all of you help me solving them

 and i used pil library to help me with the images

+i work know on way to merge the to files into one python code and then make it exe program